Jacqueline Buckingham

-Jacqueline Buckingham (born Jacqueline Elaine Buckingham-Bodin) is an American actress and entrepreneur.
+Jacqueline Buckingham (born Jacqueline Elaine Buckingham) is an American actress and entrepreneur.
 She is best known for her supporting roles in Half-Baked, Intimate affairs, and A Touch of Fate, and her lead role in the movie Sleepless Nights.
+In addition to her acting career, she has worked in art consulting and founded initiatives related to women's health and advocacy.
 A society fixture in New York, she has also lived in Houston, Atlanta, Toronto, and Indianapolis.

 Early life

-Jacqueline Elaine Buckingham-Bodin is the daughter of Dr. and Mrs. John Eric Bodin.
+Jacqueline Elaine Buckingham is the daughter of Dr. and Mrs. John Eric Bodin.
 She was raised in Houston, Texas.
 She graduated from Kingwood High School in 1993 and was crowned Miss Houston Teen USA in 1992.
 She attended Emory University.

 Career

+Buckingham began her career working at Sotheby’s in New York and Toronto and at the Chassie Post Gallery in Atlanta before transitioning into acting.
 Buckingham began her acting career at the Equity Showcase Theatre in Toronto.
 Since then, she has had numerous roles in films, such as Half-Baked, The Gypsy Years, and *Corpus Callosum.
 She played the supporting role of "Linda" in the Alan Rudolph film Intimate affairs, starring Nick Nolte and Tuesday Weld; and she was "Betsy Kline" in the movie A Touch of Fate, starring Teri Hatcher.

 Buckingham appeared as a special guest star, "Sherry," in the NBC's Ed (a hit TV series) and, in the role of "Marie," on the CBS series Hack (American TV series).
 She also made regular, but uncredited, appearances carrying in the mailbag on the Late Show with David Letterman.
 In As the World Turns on CBS, she played "Glenda Corcoran" and, in the "Ill-Conceived" episode of Law & Order on NBC, she guest-starred in the lead role of "Helene Zachary."

 Buckingham hosted a documentary for OLN (now "Bravo") and played the role of Tiffany in Jesus, Mary and Joey with Olympia Dukakis and Jennifer Esposito, and appeared opposite Minnie Driver in Portrait, a short feature that aired on amazon.com.

 In Los Angeles in 2004, Buckingham founded Design & Style Consulting LLC, a business focused on the art and fashion needs of various corporate and individual clients.